 The Corporation operates in five business segments: Aeronautics, Electronic Systems, Space Systems, Integrated Systems & Solutions (IS&S), and Information & Technology Services (I&TS).
-In the following tables of financial data, the total of the operating results of these business segments is reconciled to the corresponding consolidated amount.
-With respect to the caption "Operating profit," the reconciling item "Net unallocated Corporate expense" includes the FAS/CAS pension adjustment (see discussion below), earnings and losses from equity investments, interest income, costs for stock-based compensation programs, the effects of items not considered part of management's evaluation of segment operating performance, Corporate costs not allocated to the operating segments and other miscellaneous Corporate activities.
-For financial data other than "Operating profit," all activities other than those pertaining to the principal business segments are included in "Other."
+The business segments have been organized based on the nature of the products and services offered.
+In the following tables of financial data, the total of the operating results of these business segments is reconciled, as appropriate, to the corresponding consolidated amount.
+With respect to the caption "Operating profit," the reconciling item "Unallocated Corporate expense, net" includes the FAS/CAS pension adjustment (see discussion below), earnings and losses from equity investments, interest income, costs for certain stock-based compensation programs, the effects of items not considered part of management's evaluation of segment operating performance, Corporate costs not allocated to the operating segments and other miscellaneous Corporate activities.
+For financial data other than "Operating profit" where amounts are reconciled to consolidated totals, all activities other than those pertaining to the principle business segments are included in "Corporate activities."

 The FAS/CAS pension adjustment represents the difference between pension expense or income calculated for financial reporting purposes under GAAP in accordance with FAS 87, and pension costs calculated and funded in accordance with U.S. Government Cost Accounting Standards (CAS), which are reflected in the business segment results.
 CAS is a major factor in determining pension funding requirements for the Corporation, and governs the extent of allocability and recoverability of pension costs on government contracts.
 The CAS expense is recovered through the pricing of the Corporation's products and services on U.S. Government contracts, and therefore recognized in segment net sales.
 The results of operations of the Corporation's segments only include pension expense as determined and funded in accordance with CAS rules.

-Transactions between segments are generally negotiated and accounted for under terms and conditions that are similar to other government and commercial contracts; however, these intercompany transactions are eliminated in consolidation and for purposes of the presentation of "Net sales" in the related table that follows.
+Transactions between segments are generally negotiated and accounted for under terms and conditions similar to other government and commercial contracts; however, these intercompany transactions are eliminated in consolidation and for purposes of the presentation of "Net sales" in the related table that follows.
 Other accounting policies of the business segments are the same as those described in Note 1 - Significant Accounting Policies.